leocnj/alpaca-lora/README.md

 ```

 ### Kudos
-Thank you @tloen for a wonderful repo.
+Thank you @tloen for the intial version of this repo which I forked and made some small changes too [here](https://github.com/tloen/alpaca-lora).